adamStawarek/Blog/README.md

 **Shared** module: components, directives and pipes shared accross various modules.
 The shared module should **not** depend on any other module in the application.

+## Google Cloud Platform
+Google provides multiple credential types, but for server-to-server authentication (Client Credentials Flow), you must use a Service Account Key.

+1. Go to Google Cloud Console:
+	- Navigate to Google Cloud Console.
+	- Open your project where the Google Drive API is enabled.

+2. Create a Service Account:
+	- Go to IAM & Admin → Service Accounts.
+	- Click Create Service Account.
+	- Assign the role: "Editor" or "Drive File Access".
+	- Click Create and Continue → Done.

+3. Download the Correct JSON Key:
+	- Select the Service Account you created.
+	- Go to the "Keys" tab → Click "Add Key" → "Create new key".
+	- Choose JSON format and download the file.
+	- Place the file in your project (path/to/service_account.json).

+Even if the authentication works, your service account must have permission to upload files.

+4. Go to Google Drive.
+	- Create a folder for uploads.
+	- Right-click the folder → Share.
+	- Add the service account email (found in your JSON) as an editor.